OzgunOzalay/PulseFlowX/README.md

-# FMRI Processing Pipeline
+# HRF-Deconvolution: FMRI Processing Pipeline

-This pipeline processes fMRI data using AFNI tools, implementing a comprehensive preprocessing and analysis workflow.
+This pipeline processes fMRI data using AFNI tools, implementing a comprehensive preprocessing and analysis workflow for threat processing studies in Alcohol Use Disorder (AUD) vs Healthy Controls (HC).

 ## Features